Mailu/Mailu/docs/database.rst

   Useful in swarm environments, since the /data directory should not be on any network filesystem (performance).

-To make use of this functionality, just select *Postgresql* as database flavor.
+To make use of this functionality, just select `postgresql` as database flavor.
 Don't select the usage of an external database.
 The ``docker-compose.yml`` and ``mailu.env`` will pull in ``mailu/postgresql``.
 This image and ``mailu/admin`` contain all the scripts to automatically setup the database.